A list of new K-dramas to add to your watch list this January and February 2022

 We love our fair share of K-dramas, and for good reason.
-This entertainment genre has gone way beyond simply entertaining audiences with their movies and television shows.
+This entertainment genre has gone way beyond simply entertaining audiences with over-the-top plots.
 With their eloquent influence on food, music, and especially fashion, K-dramas have pretty much become a global phenomenon.

 [Hero and featured image credit: Netflix]